blacklightpy/vaultofknowledge/Prabhupada's Misrepresentation of Shankara's Argument.md

 Even though Shuddha Advaitha is monistic, it asks one to see more than themself, but Advaita asks one to realize their own self to be Brahman.

+But then, how does it agree with his idea that we were created when we sought separation from him?
+If it's perfect, why would we seek separation, and why did he create us such that we sought separation?
+That is irrational.

 In Dvaita, there is Pancha Bheda:
 - Eeshvara-Jeeva
 - Eeshvara-Jada